A Sense of Place Publishing’s author Dr Stephen Edwards is once again front page news in his home state of Tasmania.

-No one, least of all Stephen Edwards himself, who has terminal cancer, expected to see him alive in November of 2022 and able to attend the launch of his extraordinary story, captured in the book Evil Conjectures.
+No one, least of all Stephen Edwards himself, who has terminal cancer, expected to see him alive in April, 2023, able to attend last November’s launch of Evil Conjectures, and now a long overdue coroner’s inquest.

 If you Google ‘Dr Stephen Edwards’ you will find news stories of him allegedly murdering his elderly mother, being sent to jail for three months and then on bail for four years until the case was dropped.